reactphp/http/README.md

 Notice that the [`Browser`](#browser) is an immutable object, i.e. the `withBase()` method actually returns a *new* [`Browser`](#browser) instance with the given base URL applied.

-> For BC reasons, this method accepts the `$baseUrl` as either a `string` value or as an `UriInterface`.
-It's recommended to explicitly cast any objects implementing `UriInterface` to `string`.

-> Changelog: As of v2.9.0 this method accepts a `null` value to reset the base URL.
-Earlier versions had to use the deprecated `withoutBase()` method to reset the base URL.

 #### withProtocolVersion()